 House Finishes – What is the real cost?
 When buyers walk into the model home, it is beautiful!
 Great floors, beautiful granite counters, wonderful backsplashes, amazing cabinets, shiny stainless appliances, the perfect paint, lovely window treatments, closets with amazing built-ins!

-Beautifully staged to allow your eyes to take in all that could be in your new home.
+Model homes are beautifully staged to allow your eyes to take in all that could be in your new home.
 However, most builders put significant upgrades into the model.
-It is not unusual here in the metro Phoenix area to find over $100,000 up upgrades in a model home.
+It is not unusual here in the metro Phoenix area to find over $100,000 – $200,000, or more, in up upgrades in a model home.
 Buyers can see upgraded countertops, flooring, doors to the patio & fixtures.
 Buyers should ask what options are included in the base price of the home.

 ❓ What should I expect at a new home design center?